fractalss/Paragraph_Text_Analysis/README.md

 ![Language](Images/language.jpg)

-In this challenge, you get to play the role of chief linguist at a local learning academy.
+You get to play the role of chief linguist at a local learning academy.
 As chief linguist, you are responsible for assessing the complexity of various passages of writing, ranging from the sophomoric Twilight novel to the nauseatingly high-minded research article.
 Having read so many passages, you've since come up with a fairly simple set of metrics for assessing complexity.

 Your task is to create a Python script to automate the analysis of any such passage using these metrics.
 Your script will need to do the following: